admin

 Read more →

-The 34th Ljubljana Biennial of Graphic Arts: Iskra Delta
+The 34th Ljubljana Biennale of Graphic Arts: Iskra Delta

-Exhibition of the Grand Prize Recipient of the 33rd Biennial of Graphic Arts Ljubljana
+Exhibition of the Grand Prize Recipient of the 33rd X Ljubljana Biennial of Graphic Arts

 ZVKDS Gallery, Ljubljana, Slovenia